Cranleigh: Canal

 The Wey and Arun Canal is gradually being restored.

 Landmarks

 Stocklund Square

 A square near the centre of the village on the High Street, which is the main road running through Cranleigh.
 It was constructed following the closing of the railway line in 1965, and the removal of the railway station.

 A new Sainsbury's supermarket was built in late 2004.
-Other shops in the square are Oxfam, Carphone Warehouse and Costa Coffee.
+Other shops in the square are Oxfam, Pizza Express and Costa Coffee.
 The square used to have greenery and a fountain, but this was replaced with a more open layout catering for attractions and events such as a town-style public Easter Service and a French Market.

 Fountain Square

 In 2006, the pedestrian area surrounding the large stone drinking fountain (1874) at the centre of the village was re-modelled, and given the name 'Fountain Square'.
 New granite paving, brick planters and trees were introduced in a design which created a haven from traffic and a place for small community events.
 As part of this a bus shelter sometime nicknamed the Threepenny Bit Shelter was remodelled at Snoxhall behind the leisure centre.
 Within a few weeks it was vandalised and pulled to the ground.
 The bulk of funding was from Surrey County Council (SCC) and the South East England Development Agency (SEEDA), to designs by SCC.